marisol-valencia-web/marisol-valencia-frontend-portfolio/README.md

 - Google Sheets
 - Canva
 - Snagit
-- ChatGPT / Gemini for AI-assisted workflow support
+- ChatGPT / Gemini / Claude for AI-assisted workflow support

 ## What This Portfolio Demonstrates